Probably more than you think. An advisor can offer useful guidance as you make decisions in all areas of your financial life.

 “Financial advisors can help us fight against our nature when the stock market goes wild, and they can help us figure out how to spend our money more wisely.”—Dan Ariely, professor of psychology and behavioral economics at Duke University

 Revealing your most intimate money profile to a stranger can make you feel vulnerable.
 So while your advisor doesn’t have to be your emotional confidant, he or she does have to be someone you trust and feel comfortable talking to face-to-face.
 And, if you’re married, that applies to both of you.
 Do you both feel a rapport with the advisor?
 Will they talk with you individually as well as together?
 When my husband and I first began searching for the right advisor for us, we encountered one who seemed most comfortable speaking only to my husband.

-Kerry Hannon is the best-selling and award-winning author of a dozen books, including Money Confidence: Really Smart Financial Moves for Newly Single Women and Great Jobs for Everyone 50+: Finding Work That Keeps You Happy and Healthy ... and Pays the Bills.
+Kerry Hannon is the best-selling author of a dozen books, including Money Confidence: Really Smart Financial Moves for Newly Single Women and Great Jobs for Everyone 50+: Finding Work That Keeps You Happy and Healthy ... and Pays the Bills.
 Her latest book, Never Too Old to Get Rich: The Entrepreneur's Guide to Starting a Business Mid-Life, came out in June 2019.

 Connect with an advisor and start a conversation about your goals.

 This material should be regarded as educational information on social security and health care costs and is not intended to provide specific advice.
 If you have questions regarding your particular situation, you should contact your legal and/or tax advisors